rocketbitz/libfabric-go/ROADMAP.md

 - Evaluate feasibility of code generation for structs/enums to reduce maintenance burden.
 - Assess need for thread-safety guarantees or locking in Go wrappers beyond libfabric requirements.
 - Identify provider coverage for RMA atomic verbs and descriptor blob requirements so the Phase 5 follow-up work can be scheduled.
+- Define peer addressing patterns (RDM/datagram) and connection-management primitives for the high-level client layer.